-Experience: Fort Macomb (located between New Orleans and Slidell), Oak Alley Plantation in Vacherie, the Prairie Cajun town of Eunice (home of the Cajun Music Hall of Fame) and the Creole Nature Trail All-American Road on the outskirts of Lake Charles.
+Experience: Fort Macomb (located between New Orleans and Slidell), Oak Alley Plantation in Vacherie, the Prairie Cajun town of Eunice (home of the Cajun Music Hall of Fame) and the Creole Nature Trail All-American Road on the outskirts of Lake Charles all serve as prominent locations in True Detective.
 Film fanatics who like to enjoy an adult beverage in an off-the-beaten-path locale will appreciate Fisherman’s Wharf in Des Allemands, used for many scenes throughout the season.

 Queen Sugar (2016-present)

-Scene: A drama series that tells the tales of three siblings who return home after the death of their father to reclaim ownership of their family’s plantation.
+Scene: Queen Sugar is a drama series that tells the tales of three siblings who return home after the death of their father to reclaim ownership of their family’s plantation.
 The series’ executive producers are legendary director Ana DuVernay and Oprah Winfrey, whose OWN: The Oprah Winfrey Network debuted the show in 2016.

-Experience: Edgard and Vacherie — towns on the Great River Road famous for its plantation museums.
+Experience: Edgard and Vacherie, towns on the Great River Road famous for their plantation museums, serve as principal locations throughout the show.
 Vacherie’s best-known attraction is Oak Alley Plantation, Restaurant & Inn.
 New Orleans also served as the backdrop for many of Queen Sugar’s scenes.

 In addition, popular films and television shows like Breakout Kings, Beasts of the Southern Wild, Django Unchained, Dallas Buyers Club, The Originals and more have been filmed around Louisiana.